bennorris/blog/_posts/2016-07-25-creating-a-ruby-gem.md

 **lessons learned**
 ======

-1. it's easy to get stuck on something trivial and spend hours wading through sites that lead nowhere particularly helpful. a great skill to develop moving forward: knowing when to take a different direction & move on.
+-it's easy to get stuck on something trivial and spend hours wading through sites that lead nowhere particularly helpful. a great skill to develop moving forward: knowing when to take a different direction & move on.

-2. the transition from excitement to embarrassment happens painfully fast when you see your gem getting downloads, then realize it doesn't work properly. test thoroughly.
+-the transition from excitement to embarrassment happens painfully fast when you see your gem getting downloads, then realize it doesn't work properly. test thoroughly.

 ======
 **simple, but helpful for other first-timers**